Penfield High School

 Penfield High School (PHS) is a public high school in Penfield, New York, United States.
 It offers a comprehensive curriculum for students in grades 9–12.
+U.S. News & World Report ranks Penfield High School 219th within the state of New York and lists the total minority enrollment at 21%, with 23% of students described as economically disadvantaged.
+Penfield Senior High School is the only high school in the Penfield Central School District.

 History

 Penfield Seminary

 The predecessor of Penfield High School was the Penfield Seminary, built in 1857 at 1836 Penfield Road, near Five Mile Line Road, in the 'Four Corners' area of Penfield.
 The school charged admission and was built to accommodate 150 students.
 It operated as a private academy until 1871.
 In 1874, Penfield Union Free School District No. 1 purchased the building for $2,500 (USD), and the structure was used as a public school until 1907, when it was sold to the local fire department.
 The building is still used by the Penfield Fire Company, and is visible behind the modern firehouse in the Four Corners.
 A "first commencement" program suggests an opening date of September 1896.
 A high school graduation was mentioned in a local newspaper in 1900.
 The Class of 1902 consisted of three graduates.